 A quick Google search will show you the list goes on…and on…and on.
 Most companies, though, do not share the dollar impact.

-As a result for Amazon, executives put quality at the forefront.
+As a result of Amazon, executives put quality at the forefront.
 Quality Assurance encircles organizations and culture.
 QA is not a checklist at the end of the software production line.
-Amazon is proactive and predictive with its quality management.
+Amazon is proactive and predictive of its quality management.

 Benchmarks for Cost of Poor Quality